geltz/wavbeat/README.md

 # wavbeat

-Turns any audio file into a beat: legato grid chops from the source, optional hats/claps, resampling.
+Turns any audio file into a beat: legato grid chops from the source, optional hats/claps, automatic lowpass/highpass with resampling.

 ## Parameters